Close Menu

 Chalkboard Painted Halloween Wine Bottles

 Take a wine bottle and apply two coats of black chalkboard paint.
 Let the paint dry, and season the bottle by rubbing chalk all over the painted bottle.
 Now wipe it off with a paper towel and create the desired design by gluing small beads and gems.
 You can also create different designs and write short messages with chalk.
-(Tutorial)
+(Full tutorial at We Know Stuff)

 Black painted Halloween wine bottles